guenterrote/NumPSLA/README.md

 # The main enumeration program
 `NumPSLA.w` is written in CWEB (the CWEB system of structured documentation of Donald E. Knuth and Silvio Levy, http://tug.ctan.org/info/knuth/cwebman.pdf).
 It contains simultaneously the program (in C) and the documentation (in LaTeX).
+The command
 ```
 ctangle NumPSLA.w
 ```
 generates the C-program `NumPSLA.c`.
+The command
 ```
 cweave NumPSLA.w
 ```